tijmenvangulik/PracticeRowingCommands/README.md

 # App to practice Rowing (coxing) commands
 ## (App voor het Oefenen roeien stuur commando's)

 Serious game to practice rowing coxing commands.
+This app is used by rowing club Viking in Utrecht to practice rowing commands for the steering instruction level 1.

 The website:
 [https://www.vangulik.org/PracticeRowingCommands/](https://www.vangulik.org/PracticeRowingCommands)